espressif/esp-idf/docs/en/api-reference/system/efuse.rst

     Coding schemes are used to protect against data corruption. {IDF_TARGET_NAME} supports two coding schemes:

     * ``None``.
 EFUSE_BLK0 is stored with four backups, meaning each bit is stored four times.
 This backup scheme is automatically applied by the hardware and is not visible to software.
 EFUSE_BLK0 can be written many times.
     * ``RS``.
-EFUSE_BLK1 - EFUSE_BLK10 use Reed-Solomon coding scheme that supports up to 5 bytes of automatic error correction.
+EFUSE_BLK1 - {IDF_TARGET_MAX_EFUSE_BLK} use Reed-Solomon coding scheme that supports up to 5 bytes of automatic error correction.
 Software will encode the 32-byte EFUSE_BLKx using RS (44, 32) to generate a 12-byte check code, and then burn the EFUSE_BLKx and the check code into eFuse at the same time.
 The eFuse Controller automatically decodes the RS encoding and applies error correction when reading back the eFuse block.
 Because the RS check codes are generated across the entire 256-bit eFuse block, each block can only be written to one time.

 To write some fields into one block, or different blocks in one time, you need to use ``the batch writing mode``.
 Firstly set this mode through :cpp:func:`esp_efuse_batch_write_begin` function then write some fields as usual using the ``esp_efuse_write_...`` functions.
 At the end to burn them, call the :cpp:func:`esp_efuse_batch_write_commit` function.
 It burns prepared data to the eFuse blocks and disables the ``batch recording mode``.